Since it was founded in 1718, New Orleans

 friends to a Labor Day weekend tradition, attracting over 250,000 participants, predominantly gay and lesbian, and generating over $275 million in tourist revenue.
-This annual economic impact ranks it among the city's top five tourist events.
+This annual economic impact ranks it among the city's top three tourist events.

 by one reporter as "a happening of haberdashery fit for an LSD Alice in